rhysbrooks1/CS321-002-s25-team-09/README.md

 form suitable for creating BTrees.

-- `SSHCreateBTree.java`: to **create a BTree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the BTree, a dump file (if debug option is on), and as a table into a SQL database (using an inorder traversal).
+- `SSHCreateBTree.java`: to **create a BTree** from a given wrangled SSH log file and outputs a query with all unique values found within the SSH log file as a Random-Access-File file of the BTree, a dump file (if debug option is on), and as a table into a SQL database named `SSHLogDB.db` (using an inorder traversal).
+Note that, in a real setting, we probably don't want to dump the full BTree into the database!
+We do that here for testing purposes.

 - `SSHSearchBTree.java`: for **searching a specified BTree** for the given key values.
 The search program assumes that the user specified the appropriate BTree.
 Optionally, the user can